-How to fix and improve your credit score so you can buy more house
+How to fix your credit score to buy a house

-Why you should improve your credit score
+Why you should improve your credit score before buying a house

-Even if you currently meet the mortgage lender’s minimum credit score requirement, you should aim for the highest credit score possible.
+Even if you currently meet a mortgage lender’s minimum credit score requirement, you should aim for the highest credit score possible.
 That’s because lenders decide your creditworthiness largely based on your FICO scores, and base your loan’s terms on your creditworthiness.

 FICO score | Average interest rate |